Uri Michaeli Haifa International Airport: British Mandate period

-Haifa Airport post-1948
+After the State of Israel Establishment

 The airport reopened for passenger traffic in 1948 with flights operated by Cyprus Airways.
 This was followed ten years later by Arkia Israel Airlines flights.
-It wasn't until 1994, however, that the airport received international status, and at this time, it was planned that the airport would serve flights to destinations across Europe.
+It was not until 1994, however, that the airport received international status, and at this time, it was planned that the airport would serve flights to destinations across Europe.
 Less than a year later, the airport was placed for sale.
 At this time, great interest in the site was shown by the French construction group, Bouygues, as well as British Aerospace.

-These expected services never really took off however, and it wasn't until 1996, and the start of Israir flights, that the airport grew.
-This growth was further increased in 1998 with Aeroel service.
-Royal Wings increased route offerings once again with flights from Jordan, whilst Scorpio started flights to Egypt.
-In 1998, a new terminal was opened at the airport to cater for all of the services needed in a modern international airport.
-In the past there were three takeoff and landing runways in the airport, of which only two still exist, and only one is currently in use.
+In 1998, a new terminal was opened.

-In 2001, talk over expanding the airport restarted when then Finance Minister, Silvan Shalom called for an 800 million NIS upgrade to turn the airport into one of an international standard.
+In 2001, talks over the airport expanding restarted when then Finance Minister, Silvan Shalom called for an 800 million NIS upgrade to turn the airport into one of an international standard.

-2007 saw the first rise in passenger numbers and aircraft movements since 2002 with an increase of 25% in passenger numbers and a 7% increase in aircraft movements over the previous year.
-In general, between the peak point of its operation in 1999 and 2007 passenger number have fallen by 50%.
-Aircraft movements have decreased from 2002 to 2007 by 34%.
+Since December 2024 the newly established Israeli airline airHaifa, based at Haifa Airport, operates flights to several domestic and international destinations over the Eastern Mediterranean.
+Further flights to other East Mediterranean destinations are also expected soon.